pritamqu/pritamqu.github.io/index.md

     <summary style="margin-left:0px;"><strong>Pro-bono activity</strong> (click to read more)</summary>
     <ul>
         <p>
-            I am starting this initiative to dedicate 45 minutes each week to speak with graduate students who may not have access to strong mentorship networks or peers in their research areas.
-If you would like to brainstorm ideas, discuss your research direction, or get an external perspective on your work, I am happy to help.
+        I am dedicating a weekly time slot (45 minutes) to speak with graduate students who might lack access to broad mentorship networks.
+Whether you want to brainstorm, refine your research direction, or get an external perspective on your work, I am here to help.
         </p>

         <p>
-            <strong>Why am I doing this?</strong>
+            <strong>The Motivation</strong>
-            I have been fortunate to receive support from excellent mentors and peers at various stages of my career, and I also know what it feels like to work alone without any guidance.
+            I have been incredibly fortunate to have supportive mentors and peers throughout my career, but I also know the difficulty of working without it.
+This is my way of paying forward the support I have received, aiming to reach students outside my immediate network who might benefit from such support.
         </p>

         <p>